jhonvo/DojosandNinjas/README.md

 # DojosandNinjas
+Objectives: <br>
-Objectives: Practice connecting Flask to database Practice one-to-many relationships Practice display and creating data from/into the database
+Practice connecting Flask to database <br>
+Practice one-to-many relationships <br>
+Practice display and creating data from/into the database